Restoration and Protection Promised

 "For thus says the LORD: Your hurt is incurable, and your wound is grievous.
 There is none to uphold your cause, no medicine for your wound, no healing for you.
 All your lovers have forgotten you; they care nothing for you; for I have dealt you the blow of an enemy, the punishment of a merciless foe, because your guilt is great, because your sins are flagrant.
 Why do you cry out over your hurt?
 Your pain is incurable.
 Because your guilt is great, because your sins are flagrant, I have done these things to you.
 Therefore all who devour you shall be devoured, and all your foes, every one of them, shall go into captivity; those who despoil you shall become a spoil, and all who prey on you I will make a prey.
 For I will restore health to you, and your wounds I will heal, says the LORD, because they have called you an outcast: 'It is Zion, for whom no one cares!'
 "Thus says the LORD: Behold, I will restore the fortunes of the tents of Jacob, and have compassion on his dwellings; the city shall be rebuilt upon its mound, and the palace shall stand where it used to be.
 Out of them shall come songs of thanksgiving, and the voices of those who make merry.
 I will multiply them, and they shall not be few; I will make them honored, and they shall not be small.
 Their children shall be as they were of old, and their congregation shall be established before me; and I will punish all who oppress them.
 Their prince shall be one of themselves, their ruler shall come forth from their midst; I will make him draw near, and he shall approach me, for who would dare of himself to approach me? says the LORD.
 And you shall be my people, and I will be your God."
 Behold the storm of the LORD!
 Wrath has gone forth, a whirling tempest; it will burst upon the head of the wicked.
 The fierce anger of the LORD will not turn back until he has executed and accomplished the intents of his mind.
 In the latter days you will understand this.
 (Jeremiah 30)

 "For behold, in those days and at that time, when I restore the fortunes of Judah and Jerusalem, I will gather all the nations and bring them down to the valley of Jehoshaphat, and I will enter into judgment with them there, on account of my people and my heritage Israel, because they have scattered them among the nations, and have divided up my land, and have cast lots for my people, and have given a boy for a harlot, and have sold a girl for wine, and have drunk it.
 'What are you to me, O Tyre and Sidon, and all the regions of Philistia?
 Are you paying me back for something?
 If you are paying me back, I will requite your deed upon your own head swiftly and speedily.
 For you have taken my silver and my gold, and have carried my rich treasures into your temples.
 You have sold the people of Judah and Jerusalem to the Greeks, removing them far from their own border.
 But now I will stir them up from the place to which you have sold them, and I will requite your deed upon your own head.
 I will sell your sons and your daughters into the hand of the sons of Judah, and they will sell them to the Sabeans, to a nation far off; for the LORD has spoken.'Israel's final trial great and terrible though it will be, will also be the time of God's devastating judgments of the gentile nations.
 These are described in the vivid and frightening images given to us in the last book of the Bible.
-Just as God will judge and destroy the wicked from all the earth during those days, He will save all those who believe and trust in him from all the nations in those days-due to the faithful witness of 144,000 Jewish evangelists who announce good news around the globe during the tribulation period.
+Just as God will judge and destroy the wicked from all the earth during those days, He will save all those who believe and trust in Yeshua from all the nations in those days---due to the faithful witness of 144,000 Jewish evangelists who announce good news around the globe during the tribulation period.
 A time of harvest and a time of judgment is about to come upon the whole earth.
 Of these things all the prophets speak.

 "Proclaim this among the nations: Prepare war, stir up the mighty men.
 Let all the men of war draw near, let them come up.
 Beat your plowshares into swords, and your pruning hooks into spears; let the weak say, 'I am a warrior.'
 Hasten and come, all you nations round about, gather yourselves there.
 Bring down thy warriors, O LORD.
 Let the nations bestir themselves, and come up to the valley of Jehoshaphat; for there I will sit to judge all the nations round about.
 Put in the sickle, for the harvest is ripe.
 Go in, tread, for the wine press is full.
 The vats overflow, for their wickedness is great.
 Multitudes, multitudes, in the valley of decision!
 For the day of the LORD is near in the valley of decision.
 The sun and the moon are darkened, and the stars withdraw their shining.
 And the LORD roars from Zion, and utters his voice from Jerusalem, and the heavens and the earth shake.